-Bit Name Desc ription L 7 Reser Reserved for Future Use 6 Reser Reserved for Future Use 5 ADC0EN Set by Primary ADC Enable.
-Set by the user to enable the primary ADC and place it in the mode selected in MD2-MD0 below.
+Bit Name Descri ption 7 Reserve Reserved for Future Use 6 Reserve Reserved for Future Use 5 ADC0EN Set by Primary ADC Enable.
+Set by the user to enable the primary ADC and place it in the mode selected in MD2-MD0, below.
 Cleared by the user to place the primary ADC in power-down mode.
-4 ADC1EN Set by y the us ble. able the auxiliary ADC and place it in the mode selected in MD2-MD0 below. to place the auxiliary ADC in power-down mode.
-3 Reser ved for Future Use 2 MD2 Prima ary and auxiliar y ADC Mode bits.
-1 MD1 These e bits se lect the operational mode of the enabled ADC as follows: 0 MD0 MD2 MD1 MD0 0 0 0 ADC Power-Down Mode (Power-On Default) 0 0 1 Idle Mode.
-In Idle Mode, the ADC filter and modulator are held in a reset state although the modulator clocks are still provided.
+4 ADC1EN Set by Auxiliary ADC Enable.
+Set by the user to enable the auxiliary ADC and place it in the mode selected in MD2-MD0, below.
+Cleared by the user to place the auxiliary ADC in power-down mode.
+3 Reserve Reserved for Future Use 2 MD2 Primar Primary and Auxiliary ADC Mode bits.
+1 MD1 These 1 These bits select the operational mode of the enabled ADC as follows: 0 MD0 MD2 MD1 MD0 0 0 0 ADC Power-Down Mode (Power-On Default) 0 0 1 Idle Mode.
+The ADC filter and modulator are held in a reset state although the modulator clocks are still provided.
 0 1 0 Single Conversion Mode.
-In Single Conversion Mode, a single conversion is performed on the enabled ADC.
-On completion of the conversion, the ADC data registers (ADC0H/M/L and/or ADC1H/L) are updated, the relevant flags in the ADCSTAT SFR are written, and power-down is re-entered with the MD2-MD0 accordingly being written to 000.
+A single conversion is performed on the enabled ADC.
+On completion of the conversion, the ADC data registers (ADC0H/M and/or ADC1H/L) are updated, the relevant flags in the ADCSTAT SFR are written, and power-down is re-entered with the MD2-MD0 accordingly being written to 000.
 0 1 1 Continuous Conversion.
-In Continuous Conversion Mode, the ADC data registers are regularly updated at the selected update rate (see SF Register).
+The ADC data registers are regularly updated at the selected update rate (see SF Register).
 1 0 0 Internal Zero-Scale Calibration.
 Internal short automatically connected to the enabled ADC input(s).
-1 0 1 Internal Full-Scale Calibration Internal or External V{REF} (as determined by XREF0 and XREF1 bits in ADC0/1CON) is automatically connected to the enabled ADC input(s) for this calibration.
+1 0 1 Internal Full-Scale Calibration.
+Internal or external V{REF} (as determined by XREF0 and XREF1 bits in ADC0/1CON) is automatically connected to the enabled ADC input(s) for this calibration.
 1 1 0 System Zero-Scale Calibration.
 User should connect system zero-scale input to the enabled ADC input(s) as selected by CH1/CH0 and ACH1/ACH0 bits in the ADC0/1CON Register.
 1 1 1 System Full-Scale Calibration.
-User should connect system full-scale input to the enabled ADC input(s) as selected by CH1/CH0 and ACH1/ACH0 bits in the ADC0/1CON Register.
+User should connect system full-scale input to the enabled ADC input(s) as selected by the CH1/CH0 and ACH1/ACH0 bits in the ADC0/1CON Register.